sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Relatedness.md

 Tools like PLINK estimate pi-hat using genotype data:

-1. F\* or each SNP, it looks at both individuals’ genotypes.
+1. For each SNP, it looks at both individuals’ genotypes.
 2. It counts:

 -   The proportion of SNPs where they share **0, 1, or 2** alleles IBS